AndreK-B06/Fullsctack-web/README.md

 A page for world of worcraft server

 To do:
-*Deside coding pogram.
+- Deside coding pogram.
-*mai it compatebol whid squl database
+- maik it compatebol whid squl database